 You can see that a portion of our budget is made up of levies and contributions that we must pass on to other organisations – namely the Legal Services Board, the Legal Ombudsman and the Legal Choices website – to fund their activities.
 Each of the legal services regulators is required to make contributions on behalf of the lawyers they regulate.

-In 2021, the cost per Costs Lawyer of these contributions is estimated to be:
+In 2021, the cost per Costs Lawyer of these contributions is:

 • £7.33 for the Legal Ombudsman (3% of your practising fee)